robintrayler/astroBayes/README.md

 ```
 ![](./figures/trace.jpeg)

 You can also check for quality of the model fit by comparing a periodogram of the data with the age model applied.
+The target frequencies uses are shown as vertical dashed lines.

 ```
 plot(age_model, type = 'periodogram')